kuzzleio/kuzzle/doc/2/guides/migrate-from-v1/introduction/index.md

 **Index are virtual containers:**

 Indexes does not have a physical existence anymore.
-The route `index:create` just check if an index with the same name already exists and resolves.
+The route `index:create` just checks if an index with the same name already exists, and returns an error if it does.
-An index can be listed when there is at least one collection inside it.
+An index is listed if there is at least one collection inside it.

 **New index and collection naming policy:**